HeidiBT1/heidithiemann.github.io/_pages/about.md

 My research focuses on different aspects of stellar variability in the SuperWASP all-sky survey.
 I'm currently working on near-contact binary stars and previously I've worked on the rotation-activity relation.

-I also dabble in citizen science, and the threat megaconstellations pose to ground-based astronomy.
+I also dabble in citizen science and the threat megaconstellations pose to ground-based astronomy.
 You can find out more by clicking on [Research](https://heidibt1.github.io/research/).

 Space Skills